enkidevs/curriculum/CSS/Animations/chaining-animations.md

 ---
 ## Content

 It's possible to achieve this by using the `animation-delay` property; it delays the execution of an animation by a specified amount of time.

 In this example there are two animations.

 If the first one takes 1 second to complete, a chain can be created by using the aforementioned property on the second animation :

 ```
 @keyframes first {
 	from { left: 0; }
 	to { left: 100px; }
 }
 @keyframes second {
 	from { left: 0; }
 	to { left: 200px; }
 }
-#first, #second { position: relative;}
+#first, #second { position: relative; }
 #first {
   animation: first 1s linear both;
 }
-#second{
+#second {
-  animation:second 3s linear both;
+  animation: second 3s linear both;
   animation-delay: 1s;
 }
 ```